raindropio/help/docs/using/collections-groups/index.md

 </summary>

-Just drag a collection to reorder
+1. Just drag a collection to reorder
 <p><img src={require('./drag.png').default} height='340' /></p>

-Drop it in desired location or move over another collection to make it parent
+2. Drop it in desired location or move over another collection to make it parent
 <p><img src={require('./move.png').default} height='340' /></p>

+---

 You can even sort all collections at once by name (ascending):
-1. Mouse over any group then click "..." button
+1. Mouse over "My collections" label in sidebar and click "..." button
 2. In context menu that appear click "Sort all collections by name"

 <img src={require('./groups-context-menu.png').default} height='472' />